priyadarshy/resume/README.md

 + Built the "scheduling engine" algorithms which takes an arbitrary number of users, calendars, preferences and returns good times to meet while accounting for travel times and location.
++ Built a chrome extension that scheduled meetings similar to "Assitant.to"
++ Built various scrapers to automate tasks like investor outreach, potential customer outreach.
++ Created lead-enrichment software to rank prospects by technology usage (Slack) and Alexa rank.

 ##### LUMOBody Tech
 _DSP and User Interaction Engineer - Palo Alto, Ca_